-- Hand the User Instructions to the householder and explain his/her responsibilities under the relevant national regulations. - 2.
-Explain and demonstrate the lighting and shutting down procedures. - 3.
-The operation of the boiler and the use and adjustment of all system controls should be fully explained to the householder, to ensure the greatest possible fuel economy consistent with the household requirements of both heating and hot water consumption. - Advise the User of the precautions necessary to prevent damage to the system and to the building, in the event of the system remaining inoperative during frosty conditions. - 4.
-Explain the function and the use of the boiler heating and domestic hot water controls. - Explain that due to system variations and seasonal temperature fluctuations DHW flow rates/temperature rise will vary, requiring adjustment at the draw off tap.
-It is therefore necessary to draw the users attention to the section in the Users Instructions titled "Control of Water Temperature" and the following statement: - "Additionally, the temperature can be controlled by the user via the draw-off tap: the lower the rate the higher the temperature, and vice versa". - Explain the function of the boiler fault mode.
-Emphasise that if a fault is indicated refer to "Fault Codes" in the User Guide. - 6.
-Explain and demonstrate the function of time and temperature controls, radiator valves etc., for the economic use of the system.
+- Hand the User Instructions to the householder and explain his/her responsibilities under the relevant national regulations - 2.
+Explain and demonstrate the lighting and shutting down procedures. - The operation of the boiler and the use and adjustment of all system controls should be fully explained to the householder, to ensure the greatest possible fuel economy consistent with the household requirements of both heating and hot water consumption. - Advise the User of the precautions necessary to prevent damage to the system and to the building, in the event of the system remaining inoperative during frosty conditions. - Explain the function and the use of the boiler heating and domestic hot water controls.

+Explain that due to system variations and seasonal temperature fluctuations DHW flow rates/temperature rise will vary, requiring adjustment at the draw off tap.
+It is therefore necessary to draw the user's attention to the section in the Users Instructions titled "Control of Water Temperature" and the following statement:

+"Additionally, the temperature can be controlled by the user via the draw-off tap: the lower the rate the higher the temperature, and vice versa".

+Explain the function of the boiler fault mode.Emphasise that if a fault is indicated refer to "Fault Codes" in the User Guide.

-- Draw attention to the timer Users Instructions and hand them to the householder. - 8.
-Loss of system water pressure - Explain that the dial on the boiler indicates the central heating system pressure and that if the normal COLD pressure of the system is seen to decrease over a period of time then a water leak is indicated.
-Explain the re-pressurising procedure and if unable to re-pressurise or if the pressure continues to drop a registered local heating installer should be consulted. - 9.
-Explain Boiler restart procedure.
+- 6. Explain and demonstrate the function of timers and temperature controls, radiator valves etc., for the economic use of the system. - If a timer is fitted draw attention to the timer Users Instructions and hand them to the householder. - B. Loss of system water pressure Explain that the dial on the control panel front indicates the central heating system pressure and that if the normal COLD pressure of the system is seen to decrease over a period of time then a water leak is indicated.
+Explain the repressurising procedure and if unable to re-pressurise or if the pressure continues to drop a registered local heating installer should be consulted.
+Refer to Section 2.17. - 9.
+Explain boiler restart procedure.
+Refer to Section 2.26. - 10.
+After installation and commissioning please complete benchmark the Marker Gualty From the Installation, Commissioning Checklist before handover to the customer.
+For IE, it is necessary to complete a "Declaration of Conformity" to indicate compliance to I.S.
+813:2002.